 Purchase Limits Are Enforced

-You cannot exceed the legal purchase limits in a single transaction.
+You cannot exceed the legal purchase limits in a single transaction now 2 ounces of flower and 10 grams of concentrates per transaction under Act 176.
 Dispensaries track purchases carefully to ensure compliance with state law.

 Public Consumption Is Illegal